 Napa Valley Wines

-While Napa Valley wines, especially its Cabernet Sauvignons, are highly age-worthy, they generally mature faster than Bordeaux counterparts.
-High alcohol levels (often 14–15%) and ripe fruit profiles lead to a more accessible drinking experience within 8–15 years post-vintage.
+Napa Valley wines, especially its Cabernet Sauvignons, are highly age-worthy.
+But they generally mature faster than their Bordeaux counterparts.
+High alcohol levels, often sitting at 14 to 15%, and ripe fruit profiles create a more accessible drinking experience within 8 to 15 years post-vintage.

 • Screaming Eagle 2007 – Released at ~$750, now trading above $4,500+ with optimal drinking suggested through 2035.